 I had a college professor whom, when he rested his hands behind his head, I could watch the radial arteries on his hands pulsate.

-For most patients, finding the patient's radial pulse is fairly easy.
 If you are having trouble finding a conscious patient’s radial pulse, try these five tips:

 - Move long sleeve clothing, gloves, mittens watches or jewelry out of the way.
 It is important to palpate (to feel) the patient's bare skin.